dogweather/forkful/content/en/vba/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project in Visual Basic for Applications (VBA) involves setting up an environment within a host application, like Excel, to automate tasks or extend functionality.
-Programmers venture into this territory to harness the power of VBA in customizing and automating Microsoft Office applications, thereby streamlining workflows and enhancing productivity.

 ## How to:
 When you're ready to begin a new VBA project, the starting point typically involves accessing the VBA editor and initializing your project framework.
 Let’s walk through the steps using Excel as the host application:

 1. **Open the VBA Editor**: In Excel, press `Alt + F11` to access the VBA Editor.